endfront/LayJS/doc/spec.markdown

     (iv) done ( function handler executed at the end of the transition ) (v) args ( additional args )

-The key "all" refers to all prop-typed attributes.
-The key "gpu" refers to the following gpu related prop-typed attributes:
+The key "positional" refers to the following position related prop-typed attributes:
-  - opacity
   - left
   - centerX
   - right